vyos-contrib/pyvyos/CONTRIB.md

-# Contributing to PyVyOS
+# Contributing to pyvyos

-We welcome contributions to the PyVyOS project!
-If you're looking to contribute, please take a moment to read this guide to understand how you can be a part of our community and help make PyVyOS better.
+We welcome contributions to the pyvyos project!
+If you're looking to contribute, please take a moment to read this guide to understand how you can be a part of our community and help make pyvyos better.

 ## Code of Conduct